 Highly Recommended: 10 Films You Can Watch on Netflix Right Now

 Manmarziyaan is a technically brilliant film.
 From its opening shots to the very end, it gorgeously captures every setting.
-Tracking and close-up shots are employed to great measure, especially in intimate moments.
+Tracking and close-up shots are employed to a great measure, especially in intimate moments.
 The music is phenomenal.
 There’s no song and dance routine.
 Instead, it truly blends into the background and becomes a part of the narrative propelling it forward.

 Manmarziyaan is a showcase of talent both in front of and behind the camera.
 Well-acted and technically polished, it could have been among the finest films of the year.
 Unfortunately, the film is let down by its narrative.
 It loses its grip on you in the second half and never recovers as it plods along to its climax.
 There are so many individual components to appreciate in this film.
 Sadly, Anurag Kashyap fails to unite them in an enticing package that’d make a mark.

-Read the Complete Review: Manmarziyaan : Crazy, Stupid Love Indeed.
+Read the Complete Review: Manmarziyaan : Crazy, Stupid Love Indeed

-9. Paanch
+9. Paanch (2003)

-Paanch is a commentary on childish nature of evil, which also serves as a cautionary tale.
-As the title suggests, Paanch is story of five slackers, whose only business is too fool around and get wasted.
-Every act of iniquity starts with a tiny step, then second step and so on, until involved people realize that they are neck deep into the deadening mire of evil, but they keep at it, firstly out of pleasure, then out of compulsion.
+Paanch is a commentary on the childish nature of evil, which also serves as a cautionary tale.
+As the title suggests, Paanch is a story of five slackers, whose only business is too fool around and get wasted.
+Every act of iniquity starts with a tiny step, the second step and so on until involved people realize that they are neck deep into the deadening mire of evil, but they keep at it, firstly out of pleasure, then out of compulsion.
 Those who set a foot on this vicious mire are bound to sink in the deepest trench of hell, there is no escaping.

 Luke (Kay Kay Menon) is an agent of Evil.
 His unpredictable and menacing nature has every band member frightened, but they need money to get by and to record the album.
 A rich brat voluntarily proposes to be kidnapped by them, to extract money from his miser father.
 And then, as Murphy’s Law suggests, whatever can go wrong, goes wrong.

-Beginning of Paanch is reminiscent of Fight club.
+Beginning of Paanch is reminiscent of Fight Club.
 It has enough pop culture references to intrigue any movie buff.
-Though, it suffers from unnecessarily stretched songs, Paanch is a grotesque thriller.
+Though it suffers from unnecessarily stretched songs, Paanch is a grotesque thriller.
 Sadly, it didn’t see theatrical release in India.

-8. Mukkabaaz
+8. Mukkabaaz (2018)

 Mukkabaaz on its surface is a love story of an amateur boxer, Shravan (Vineet Kumar Singh) Singh from Bareilly.
 His passion for boxing is eternal.
 In one of the scenes, Shravan’s father ridicules him by displaying how useless the winning cup is.
 Shravan retaliates savagely that boxing is his passion and he doesn’t know anything else to do in life.
 The whole passion crescendo of Sharavan reflects Anurag’s constant struggle to survive and tell the stories he wants to present in his intransigent voice, in this commercially driven Bollywood ‘industry’.
 And that could be one of the reasons the headstrong passion of Shravan is so tangible that it breaks your heart to see him getting punched, literally and metaphorically.

 Mukkabaaz is dense, insightful though some scenes are theatrical and thoroughly cinematic.
 Anurag Kashyap lands a satisfying punch against the injustices and hypocrisies that keep India’s sporting underdogs exactly where they are.
 While he punches the last crude knock by ending the film saying ‘Bharat Mata Ki Jai’.
 A tight slap in the face of over enthusiast patriots?
-Or just a heartfelt gratitude to the native for giving such content worthy landscape?
+Or just heartfelt gratitude to the native for giving such content worthy landscape?
 Or perhaps both.

 Also on Mukkabaaz: Art and the Obstinate Expectations Of Avant-Gardism

-7. No Smoking
+7. No Smoking (2007)

 No smoking is Hindi Cinema’s own mind-fuck, an undaunted experimental movie straight out of Anurag Kashyap’s ‘Prayogshala’.
-A movie, which was supposed to be all about smoking gets more perplex and bizarre as it progresses, and the climax is bound to leave viewer’s mind numb.
+A movie, which was supposed to be all about smoking gets more perplex and bizarre as it progresses, and the climax is bound to leave the viewer’s mind numb.
 It also has some surrealistic elements, rarely found in Indian cinema.

 No smoking is also a commentary on men who are slaves on their own desires.
 Despite its inconsistencies, No Smoking is highly original film and has rightfully gained cult status with time.

-6. Raman Raghav 2.0
+6. Raman Raghav 2.0 (2016)